verasraul/Python-Playground/README.md

 # PyCode
-# Test branch for all python projects.
+# Location for all python projects.

 # Main Project Name: PasswordManager.